 Note that if $R(\f,a,z)$ is polynomial, then $\ch(\f)=\f(1)$ is its degree (as the order of the pole at infinity, see above).
 Consider the first statement, for $\f,\g\co A\to B$.
 We have $\f(1)=n$, $\g(1)=m$, and $R(\f,a,z)$ is a polynomial of degree $n$, $R(\g,a,z)$ is a polynomial of degree $m$.
 Then $(\f+\g)(1)=n+m$ and by \eqref{eq.expprop}, $R(\f+\g,a,z)=R(\f,a,z)R(\g,a,z)$ is a polynomial of degree $n+m$.
 Consider the second statement, for $\f\co A\to B$ and $\g\co B\to C$.
 We have $(\g\circ \f)(1)=\g(\f(1))=\g(n1)=n\g(1)=nm$.
 Also,

-but $e^{\g\ln (b)}=\Ber_{\g}(b)$ is the leading coefficient of the characteristic function of $\g$ at infinity and since $R(\g,b,z)$ is a polynomial of degree $m$, it is a homogeneous ``$\g$-polynomial'' of $b$ (see more details in~\cite[Proposition 4.2]{tv:shortproof}).
+but $e^{\g\ln (b)}=\Ber_{\g}(b)$ is the leading coefficient of the characteristic function of $\g$ at infinity and since $R(\g,b,z)$ is a polynomial of degree $m$, it is a homogeneous $\g$-polynomial of $b$ (see more details in~\cite[Proposition 4.2]{tv:shortproof}).
 Therefore, substituting $b=R(\f,a,z)$, which is a polynomial in $z$ of degree $\leq n$, gives a polynomial in $z$ of degree $\leq nm$. \end{proof}

-The crucial discovery of Buchstaber and Rees was an identification of the algebra $n$-homomorphisms $A\to B$ with the usual algebra homomorphisms (or ``$1$-homomorphisms'') $S^n(A)\to B$, where $S^n(A)\subset A\otimes \ldots \otimes A$ is considered with the subalgebra structure. \begin{thm}[Buchstaber and Rees] An identification of the $n$-homomorphisms $A\to B$ with the homomorphisms $S^n(A)\to B$ is given as follows: if $\f\co A\to B$ is an $n$-homomorphism, then the formula
+The crucial discovery of Buchstaber and Rees was an identification of their $n$-homomorphisms $A\to B$ with the algebra homomorphismsn (or ``$1$-homomorphisms'') $S^n(A)\to B$, where $S^n(A)\subset A\otimes \ldots \otimes A$ is considered with the subalgebra structure. \begin{thm}[Buchstaber and Rees] An identification of the $n$-homomorphisms $A\to B$ with the homomorphisms $S^n(A)\to B$ is given as follows: if $\f\co A\to B$ is an $n$-homomorphism, then the formula

 defines a homomorphism $F\co S^n(A)\to B$; conversely, if $F\co S^n(A)\to B$ is an algebra homomorphism, then the linear map $\f\co A\to B$ defined by